davidblackuk/davidblackuk.github.io/_drafts/amstrad-cpc-amsdos-commands.md

 User 0 is the default user
 </div>

-If perform a directory listing on drive A as user 0, then swap to user 10 and do the same, we see no files.
+If we perform a directory listing on drive A as user 0, then swap to user 10 and do the same, then we will see no files.
 The disk free space is still that same of course as there is no magic disc space pixie.

 <div class="dbImg zoom200 centeredImg" data-src="cpc/user-10.png" alt="User 10 has no files" ></div>